 This month’s was It’s Like This, Cat which I knew exactly nothing about, but it looked shortish.
 That was enough for me.

-There’s really not loads to say about this book – teenage boy, Dave, takes a cat home from his crazy cat-lady neighbor, despite his dad’s complaints, and then the cat runs into a basement and he meets another older teenager skulking around down there.
+There’s really not loads to say about this It’s Like This Cat – teenage boy, Dave, takes a cat home from his crazy cat-lady neighbor, despite his dad’s complaints, and then the cat runs into a basement and he meets another older teenager skulking around down there.
 They become friends.
 He meets a girl at the beach.
 They become friends.
 He has a childhood friend who thinks the cat is a hassle and he just wants to pick up girls.
 They become un-friends.
 He and his dad clash a lot, but Dave matures a little.
 They become sort-of friends.
 The end.

 I felt like the cat was a bit of a device – it didn’t seem necessarily like the cat was the driving story thread the book flap and title were promising (not that I cared; I’m not much of an animal person, in books or in real life).
 Frankly, the book could have lost the cat character and it would have been almost the same.